 - Toggle on Night Shift to enable the Bluelight filter.

 - Tap on True Tone to enable auto adjustment of display temperature based on the surroundings.

 There is also a dedicated new Dark Mode button you can add to your Control Panel on iOS 13.
 However, there is no direct option still to turn on or off auto-brightness on your iPhone from Control Center.

 Timer Limit Select

-On the previous iOS versions, the Timer icon from Control Center took you to the timer app, from where you can set time and start the countdown.
-Later, the 3D touch popped up the time limit up to 2 hours on iPhones.
+On the previous iOS versions, the Timer icon from Control Center took you to the timer app, where you can set time and start the countdown.
+Later, the 3D touch popped up the time limit of up to 2 hours on iPhones.
 It now gets a new face with iOS 13.
-You can force tap the timer icon and choose a timeframe starting from 1 minute, up to 2 hours.
+You can force-tap the timer icon and choose a timeframe starting from 1 minute up to 2 hours.

-The time limit slider can set a time limit under 2 hours, in minutes and you can start the countdown right from the Control Center itself.
+The time limit slider can set a time limit of under 2 hours in minutes, and you can start the countdown right from the Control Center itself.
 It does not take you to the Clock app this time.
-The timer will begin right from the Control Center itself and you can pause/resume the countdown from there.
-You can also just tap the timer icon from Control Center to open the Clock app.
+The timer will begin right from the Control Center itself, and you can pause/resume the countdown.
+You can also tap the timer icon from Control Center to open the Clock app.

 Also Read: iOS Voice Memos: How to use on iPhone?